bernasiakk/Building-Daily-News-Pipeline-in-Fabric/README.md

 The pipeline consists of the following main tasks:
 1. **Copy Latest News**: Query Bing Web Search API for "latest news" and write the result as *latest_news.JSON* to the lakehouse
 2. **Data Transformation**: Transform *latest_news.JSON* to a table
-3. **Sentiment Analysis**: Apply pre-trained ML model to tell if, for example, Article A has a positive, negative or neutral semantic. (based on its description)
+3. **Sentiment Analysis**: Apply pre-trained ML model to tell if, for example, Article A has a positive, negative or neutral sentiment. (based on its description)

 ### Power BI Report

 <img src="images/powerbi_report1.png" alt="drawing" width="600"/>
 <img src="images/powerbi_report2.png" alt="drawing" width="600"/>

-💡 I applied several nice concepts in this report:
+💡 I applied multiple interesting concepts in this report:
 1. Auto-generated page 1 of the report using Fabric's AI capabilities.
-2. On page 2, I set the report to only show latest 3 days available. (most of people looking at news are interested in latest news only)
+2. On page 2, I set the report to only show data from last 3 days.
-3. I generated an alert that sends me an e-mail every time total count of rows changes.
-(I then know that a new "batch" of news arrived, and I should review the report)
+3. I generated an alert that sends an e-mail every time total count of rows changes.
+(User then knows that a new "batch" of news arrived, and they should review the report)

 ## Concepts Implemented